catherinesyeh/cs262-chat-replication/docs/notebooks/junemoretz.md

 Todos for replication:

 - Creating a gRPC service for replication (done!)
-- Receiving + responding to introductions
+- Receiving + responding to introductions (done!)
-- Network state tracking
+- Network state tracking (done!)
+- Sending introductions (done!)
-- Sending introductions (and processing responses following above ordering!)
+- Processing introduction responses (following above ordering!)
-- Full startup flow, properly ordered
+- Full startup flow, properly ordered (done!)
 - Relay sending
-- Relay receiving
+- Relay receiving (done!)
+- Testing

 Later todo: sending network state to clients upon request, so clients can update the set of live servers they can communicate with!

+## March 19, 2025

+I finished a lot of the replication work yesterday.
+The remaining steps still to be finished:

+- Processing introduction responses
+- Relay sending
+- Testing
+- Sending network state to clients